TalonBraveInfo/OpenHoW/README.md

 * [CMake](https://cmake.org/) (needed for project generation)
 * [SDL2](https://www.libsdl.org/) (needed for input, window creation and audio)
 * [OpenAL Soft](https://github.com/kcat/openal-soft) (needed for audio)
-* [FFmpeg](https://www.ffmpeg.org/) (needed for video playback)

-At this time the project should compile for Linux (_Ubuntu 18.10_) with these depedencies 100% but Windows needs some further care before it will be up and running correctly.
+At this time the project should compile for Linux (_Ubuntu 18.10_) with these dependencies 100% but Windows needs some further care before it will be up and running correctly (see Windows section below).

 Once you've got everything you need, you'll need to compile the [extraction](https://github.com/TalonBraveInfo/OpenHoW/tree/master/src/tools/extractor) utility.
 In order to do this you'll need to generate your project files using the CMakeLists found under 'src/tools/'.